liquity/dev/README.md

 1. Liquity admin deploys `LockupContractFactory`
 2. Liquity admin deploys `CommunityIssuance`
 3. Liquity admin deploys `LQTYStaking`
+4. Liquity admin creates a pool in Uniswap for LUSD/ETH and deploys `Unipool` (LP rewards contract)
-4. Liquity admin deploys `LQTYToken`, which upon deployment:
+5. Liquity admin deploys `LQTYToken`, which upon deployment:
 - Stores the `CommunityIssuance` and `LockupContractFactory` addresses
-- Mints LQTY tokens to `CommunityIssuance`, the Liquity admin address, the LP rewards address, and the bug bounty address
+- Mints LQTY tokens to `CommunityIssuance`, the Liquity admin address, the `Unipool` LP rewards address, and the bug bounty address
-5. Liquity admin sets `LQTYToken` address in `LockupContractFactory`, `CommunityIssuance`, and `LQTYStaking`
+6. Liquity admin sets `LQTYToken` address in `LockupContractFactory`, `CommunityIssuance`, `LQTYStaking`, and `Unipool`

 #### Deploy and fund Lockup Contracts
-6. Liquity admin tells `LockupContractFactory` to deploy a `LockupContract` for each beneficiary, with an `unlockTime` set to exactly one year after system deployment
+7. Liquity admin tells `LockupContractFactory` to deploy a `LockupContract` for each beneficiary, with an `unlockTime` set to exactly one year after system deployment
-7. Liquity admin transfers LQTY to each `LockupContract`, according to their entitlement
+8. Liquity admin transfers LQTY to each `LockupContract`, according to their entitlement

 #### Deploy Liquity Core
-8. Liquity admin deploys the Liquity core system
+9. Liquity admin deploys the Liquity core system
-9. Liquity admin connects Liquity core system internally (with setters)
+10. Liquity admin connects Liquity core system internally (with setters)
-10. Liquity admin connects `LQTYStaking` to Liquity core contracts and `LQTYToken`
+11. Liquity admin connects `LQTYStaking` to Liquity core contracts and `LQTYToken`
-12. Liquity admin connects `CommunityIssuance` to Liquity core contracts and `LQTYToken`
+13. Liquity admin connects `CommunityIssuance` to Liquity core contracts and `LQTYToken`

 #### During one year lockup period
 - Liquity admin periodically transfers newly vested tokens to team & partners’ `LockupContracts`, as per their vesting schedules